 It would be helpful for educators to explain the difference between the two mindsets to students and share the research findings.
-Perhaps students could use a learning style inventory to understand their mindset.
-Then they could reflect on how to make changes (self-regulate) to a growth mindset if they fall into the fixed mindset category.
+Then ask them how they could make changes (self-regulate) to a growth mindset if they fall into the fixed mindset category.
 More importantly, educators need to learn how to provide feedback on student performance so as not to endanger a learner’s growth mindset.
 For example, praising a student for being smart doesn’t build their self-esteem.
 Instead, students must acquire self-esteem from their own effort and from overcoming struggles.
 Therefore, educators should praise persistence, acknowledge struggles, and identify students’ selection of challenging material/tasks.
-Focus on the process not the product when providing feedback.
+Focus on the process, not the product when providing feedback.

 Deci, E. What is self-determination theory?
 [Presentation].
 Retrieved from Social PsyClips http://vimeo.com/30754832

 Dweck, C. (2009).
 Developing Growth Mindsets: How Praise Can Harm, and How To Use it Well.
 [Presentation].
 Paper presented at the Scottish Learning Festival, Glasgow.
 Retrieved from http://www.educationscotland.gov.uk/video/c/video_tcm4565678.asp

 This article was written by Dr. Sandra Annette Rogers.